aabhassharma/alexa-poloniex/README.md

 # alexa-poloniex
-Simple Alexa skill to check how trading on Poloniex is looking
+Simple Alexa skill to check how trading on Poloniex is looking.
+Extend to buying and selling as well.